-It's best to get learners into the habit of always logging out of sites that they've logged into such as webmail, online shopping and banking sites etc. Otherwise, the next person who uses the computer may be able to access their account.
+It's best to get learners into the habit of always logging out of sites such as webmail, online shopping and banking etc. Otherwise, the next person who uses the computer may be able to access their account.
 To prove this point, log into a shopping site such as Amazon and then just close your web browser.
 Now, reopen the browser and go back to the site.
 If you see your name at the top of the page, you are still logged in!